faraguti/AWS-CS-Server/README.md

      ssh -i your-ec2-key-pair.pem ubuntu@your-ec2-public-ip
      ```

-   > :warning: **Replace "your-ec2-key-pair.pem" with the filename of your EC2 key pair and "your-ec2-public-ip" with your EC2 instance's public IP address.**
+   > :warning: **Replace "your-ec2-key-pair.pem" with the filename of your EC2 key pair and "your-ec2-public-ip" with your EC2 instance's public IP addressa.**

 2. **Create a New User**